kennethaugusto/project-1-cs314/README.txt

 4. (problems, how long)
 When using the COPY function to import the data from the csv file into the table, we had a syntax error for the INTEGER columns because any empty cell ('') was considered a string, not a null cell.
-To fix this, I looked at the COPY documentation (https://www.postgresql.org/docs/17/sql-copy.html) and found the FORCE_NULL and NULL sections to make any empty cells into the NULL datatype for the INTEGER columns.
+To fix this, we looked at the COPY documentation (https://www.postgresql.org/docs/17/sql-copy.html) and found the FORCE_NULL and NULL sections to make any empty cells into the NULL datatype for the INTEGER columns.
 We weren't sure how to create a new unique primary key for applicant_id for example.
 When we looked it up, we found the option to include SERIAL to generate a unique integer id: https://neon.tech/postgresql/postgresql-tutorial/postgresql-primary-key
 When trying to insert values into the smaller tables (for example ethnicity code and ethnicity name), we selected distinct values from the applicant ethnicities and after selected distinct values from the coapplicant ethnicities.
 However, because the ethnicity code was a primary key, we had trouble trying to insert duplicate ethnicities.
-We used the 'ON CONFLICT DO NOTHING' that we found in the postgresql documentation.
+We used the 'ON CONFLICT DO NOTHING' that we found in the postgresql documentation (https://www.postgresql.org/docs/current/sql-insert.html).
 We couldn't figure out how to link the preliminary table to the race column so we temporarily added an id column to preliminary: https://www.postgresql.org/docs/current/sql-altertable.html.
+So far, we've taken 11 hours.